IsuruFerna/Capstone-Epicode-Backend/README.md

 # Social Media App 🚀

+**Note**: The project is still under development.
+There are some features to be done and improve web sockets(first-time use).

 This is a social media app where users can:

 - 📝 Register, log in, and post text and image content